 Furthermore, with most movies, you have the chance to also play subtitles during the movie, in case you are not such an advanced learner of the language.
 Unfortunately, subtitles are not always available in your mother tongue or English, however, you should simply see this as the extra little push of motivation to improve your language skills.
 You will be able to understand more than you think because watching a movie gives you the possibility of contextualizing meaning and understanding actions from facial expressions and gestures.

 Best TV series to learn German

-One of the most expensive German TV series ever produced, Babylon Berlin is a noir crime drama that takes place in Berlin in the 1920s.
+One of the most expensive German TV shows ever produced, Babylon Berlin is a noir crime drama that takes place in Berlin in the 1920s and it’s a great movie to help you learn German.
 Full of the contrasts between glamorous flapper nightlife and the grim realities of Weimar-era Berlin, it’s an excellent series to binge watch.
 There’s some great musings on regions as well, as the main character is from Cologne working in a Berlin police department.